Ralpina/Workshop-OTU-pipeline/README.md

 module load python/2.7.18
 python myscript.py
 ```
+To be able to run .py and .sh, we need to move them to the upper directory ```myco```, using the following command:
+mv XXXXXXXXXXX MOVE THEM ALL.
+AND MAKE THEM EXECUTABLE!

+## 3. Running the pipeline

 The first script of this workflow will simply create directories to organise the data at the different stages of the pipeline.
 (You can always change the directory names to what works best for you).
 ```sh